-The effort to perform at the highest level does not stop with having the plan.
+The effort to perform at the highest level does not stop with having a plan.
 The athlete will also spend a lot of time practicing.
 The whole week leading up to the game will be spent practicing and running drills to raise the level of preparedness.
 And all the way up until game time, the athlete will be warming up and getting prepared.
-This enables for peak performance as the athlete is warm, loose, and ready when it is game time.
+This enables peak performance as the athlete is warm, loose, and ready when it is game time.

 Applying to Being a Sales Pro

 How does this apply to sales?
-Well, it can be very common for sales people to do just the equivalent of what we described with the athlete going into a game without a plan and preparation.
-We usually go through some periodic sales training, but for the most part we usually just pick up the phone and go into meetings with little preparation and rely primarily on our natural instincts and experience to carry us.
+Well, it can be very common for salespeople to do just the equivalent of what we described with the athlete going into a game without a plan and preparation.
+We usually go through some periodic sales training, but for the most part, we usually just pick up the phone and go into meetings with little preparation and rely primarily on our natural instincts and experience to carry us.

-The challenge with that approach is that time with prospects is extremely valuable and we need to get the most out of each interaction in order to operate at a high level.
-If we improvise, we may not think of the right questions or responses and that does not position us well to have the best possible conversations.
+The challenge with that approach is that time with prospects is extremely valuable, and we need to get the most out of each interaction in order to operate at a high level.
+If we improvise, we may not think of the right questions or responses, and that does not position us well to have the best possible conversations.

 Picture the football player not being prepared when it is game time.
-He might not know how to handle the defense of the opposition and that can make him flustered and create mistakes and errors.
+He might not know how to handle the defense of the opposition, and that can make him flustered and create mistakes and errors.

 Have a Plan